Board of Directors

 Allyson Bennett, MS, PhD

 Dr. Allyson J. Bennett is a developmental psychobiologist who studies nonhuman primates in order to advance scientific insight into factors that result in individual differences in health across the lifespan.
 Comparative studies by Bennett and her colleagues have contributed new insights into how interplay between genes and environments affects neurobehavioral development.
 Her research also provides empirical evidence to inform science-based approaches to evolving standards and policies for animal welfare.
 She has a long-standing commitment to public education and writes about science, animal welfare, ethics, and public interest in both social media and peer-reviewed scientific papers.
 Dr. Bennett is on the faculty of the Department of Psychology at the University of Wisconsin-Madison where she teaches courses in research methods and animal cognition.
 She is also the Faculty Director of the UW-Madison Animal Program.
-She is a member of the American Psychological Association’s Committee on Animal Research Ethics, the American Society of Primatologists Captive Care Committee, and US spokesperson for Speaking of Research.
+She has served as a member and chair of the American Psychological Association’s Committee on Animal Research Ethics, President of the Society for Comparative Psychology and Behavioral Neuroscience, and is a senior editor for the international advocacy group, Speaking of Research.

 B. Taylor Bennett, DVM, PhD, DACLAM